Optometry Admissions Test (OAT)

 There is no limit on the number of times allowed to take the test but only the four most recent scores and total times taken are reported to optometry schools of choice.

-The current basic fee for registration for the Optometry Admissions Test is $130 dollars and a charge of $10 dollars per additional school you want the test results sent to after the first five free ones.
+The current basic fee for registration for the Optometry Admissions Test is 10 dollars per additional school you want the test results sent to after the first five free ones.

 It is very helpful for applicants to score well on the Optometry Admissions Test.